ysyk2021/the-future-of-office-work-exploring-the-intersection-of-ai-and-workflow-optimization/src/chapter-7-2.md

-# Identifying Key Performance Metrics and Goals for AI-Enabled Office Productivity and Performance Enhancement

 As organizations integrate artificial intelligence (AI) into their office workflows, it is important to identify key performance metrics and goals to measure the impact of these technologies on productivity, efficiency, and business value.
 This chapter explores the process of identifying these metrics and goals.